Costume inspired by a longhorn beetle

 Maia Holder-Monk, a year 13 student at Wellington High School, was one of the lucky students who designed and constructed a wearable art costume to be displayed in the Te Papa Store window display in Brandon Street during the World of Wearable Art festival.

 Don’t let assessment be the driver - take an Assessment for Learning approach

-Kylie Merrick, Maia’s technology teacher, follows the premise in her teaching practice that authentic and local contexts for learning about technology leads to assessment rather than the assessment being the driving force for programmes.
+Kylie Merrick, Maia’s technology teacher, follows the premise in her teaching practice that authentic and local contexts for learning about technology leads to assessment rather than the assessment being the driving for programmes.
 She sees Maia’s project as a clear example of this.
 The project: